Trip plan — 2 travellers

 Relaxed vegan café, all dishes made in-house.
 Great banh mi, lentil soups, vegan cinnamon buns.
 Good for a quick lunch.

-Great All-Round Restaurants
+Great All-Round Restaurants & Shops

 Café Nizza